zahra-ynp/Advanced-Data-Management/DMP.md

 ---

-## 1. What Data Are You Collecting?
+## 1. What Data Are We Collecting?

 This project combines two categories of data: